 The UK Government is arguably one of the best when it comes to offering supports and incentives to young entrepreneurs.

-The Government has been trying to encourage young entrepreneurs in various ways; it offers financial supports through loans and grants.
+The Government has been trying to encourage young entrepreneurs in various ways; it offers financial support through loans and grants.
 The Government also offers training as well as tax reliefs.

 #1].
 Funding and business finance